Michael Jasper: Professional career

-Buffalo Bills (2011)
+Buffalo Bills

 Jasper was released prior to the start of the 2011 season in final cuts and was placed on the practice squad.
 The Bills activated Jasper on December 27, 2011 when tight end Mike Caussin was placed on the injured reserve list.
 He was waived again by the Bills on August 13, 2012.

-Tennessee Titans (2012)
+Tennessee Titans

 Jasper was signed by the Tennessee Titans on August 15, 2012 but was waived shortly thereafter.

-Omaha Nighthawks (2012)
+Omaha Nighthawks

 The Nighthawks signed Jasper in September 2012, where he played both ways as a starter on the offensive line and as a nose tackle in the goal-line package on 3rd and 1 situations.

-New York Giants (2013)
+New York Giants

 The Giants signed Jasper to a future contract for 2013.
 On August 25, 2013, he was cut by the Giants.

-Carolina Panthers (2014)
+Carolina Panthers

 The Panthers signed Jasper to their practice squad on September 11, 2013 and then signed him as a free agent on January 14, 2014.

 Coaching career

 From 2016 to 2018, Jasper was the offensive line coach at his alma mater, Bethel University.
 On January 24, 2019, he was named Bethel's head football coach.

+On December 20, 2024, Jasper was hired as the head coach for the Stetson Hatters.